VikasGothwal/Honeypot/README.md

 This project includes :

-A Vulnerable website acting as a honeypot
+##A Vulnerable website acting as a honeypot

-Web vulnerabilities :
+##Web vulnerabilities :
+'''
 Injections (SQLI)
 Broken Authentication (Brute Force)
+'''

-Python script to find pattern for these attacks using regular expression
+##Python script to find pattern for these attacks using regular expression

-Python script to brute force a login page using dictionary
+##Python script to brute force a login page using dictionary